How to See the Sunrise at Borobudur from Yogyakarta

 My first stop in Indonesia on Round the World #9 welcomed me with just the kind of torrential downpour you might expect from any tropical nation’s rainy season.

-It’s possible you’ve never heard of Yogyakarta (I hadn’t until a few months ago) but the main reason for my brief visit here is to see Java’s Borobudur temple.
+It’s possible you’ve never heard of Yogyakarta (I hadn’t until a few months ago).
+But I’ve come here for one reason.

 How to Get to Borobudur

-Getting to Borobudur isn’t the easiest since it’s not really located near a major city (like Angkor Wat in Siem Reap).
+Getting to Borobudur is a little tricky.
+It’s not really located near a major city (like, for example, Angkor Wat in Siem Reap).

 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.